If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 Look at the engines now.
 They’ve grown too large to mount directly under the 737’s low-mounted wings – there wouldn’t be enough clearance for them on the ground.
 So, the engines are pushed forward, and mounted a little higher.
 The weight, therefore, is beginning to creep forward of the center of lift, something that was probably addressed by other changes – perhaps moving some fuel tanks a little further aft (just a thought – I have no idea).

 The latest 737 MAX airframes mount ultra-modern turbofans that greatly increase fuel efficiency, the most crucial factor in aircraft profitability, and one that pits Boeing in fierce competition with rival Airbus.
 These are the”LEAP” series of engines – LEAP stands for Leading Edge Aircraft Propulsion – produced by CFM, a joint venture between General Electric and French multinational Safran.
-LEAP engines are touted by GE to bring “double-digit improvements in fuel efficiency, emissions and noise, with the legendary reliability and low cost of ownership of its predecessor”, the CFM-56.
+LEAP engines are touted by GE as bringing “double-digit improvements in fuel efficiency, emissions and noise, with the legendary reliability and low cost of ownership of its predecessor”, the CFM-56.
 Fuel consumption is claimed to be reduced by as much as 15% of the predecessor engines, a huge advantage, and one immediately seized by Airbus, who have been busy installing LEAP propulsion on its 320 series, the most direct competitors to the 737 in the global marketplace.
 Boeing was compelled to install the engines on its new 737 series aircraft if it wanted to stay competitive.

 LEAP engines are quite large – bigger than anything mounted before on a 737.
 This image of an Airbus 321 mounting the new powerplants gives some illustration: